ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-individual.md

 1. Click **Install** on the Marketplace page.
 1. In Visual Studio Code, click **Install** on the extension.
 1. In the extension settings, set **Wca: Backend Provider** to **ollama**.

+   **Note**: Changing the backend provider isn't available if you an IBM or Red Hat employee using the internal WCA@IBM extension.
+To change the backend provider:
+   - In the WCA@IBM extension settings, deselect **Enable WCA@IBM mode for {{site.data.keyword.wca_short}}**
+   - As an alternative, disable the WCA@IBM extension

 ## Install Ollama
 {: #cloud-setup-wca-individual-install-ollama}